 A loop ileostomy is a type of stoma (your bowel opening onto your skin) and was made with two ends of your small bowel.
 It was expected that this would be only temporary and that your bowel ends would be put back together, and then your bowels will then open in the usual way.

 What are the benefits of surgery?

-Surgery will allow you to open your bowels in the normal way and you will no longer have a stoma bag.
+You should be able to open your bowels in the normal way and you should no longer have a stoma bag.

 - Chest infection